-Wanna Feel Old?, FPA Academic Paper Finalists, RIAs Open to Annuities, New IOVA from Principal, Pac Life Partnership, and a Reckoning in Louisville
+Wanna Feel Old?, FPA Academic Paper Finalists, RIAs Open to Annuities, New IOVA from Protective, Pac Life Partnership, and a Reckoning in Louisville

 More than three quarters over and no amount of EMDR seems capable of healing the 2020 trauma.
 At least the last quarter gave us NBA basketball in the bubble and fan-less major league baseball, College football even came back as did the NFL.
 But it still doesn’t seem real.
 Schools reopened and some have in-person instruction while other campuses have yet to welcome students back.
 All of this weirdness is starting to seem…Normal.

 Hey guys, wanna feel old?
 William Bengen’s withdrawal rate research is 26.
 You’re welcome.